coostdocs/codoc/content/en/co/log.md

 #define CHECK_LT(a, b) _CHECK_OP(a, b, <)
 ```

-- The above macros can be regarded as an enhanced version of assert, and they will not be cleared in DEBUG mode.
+- The above macros can be regarded as an enhanced version of `assert`, and they will not be cleared in DEBUG mode.
 - These macros are similar to `FLOG` and can print fatal level logs.
 - `CHECK` asserts that the condition cond is true, and cond can be any expression with a value of type bool.
 - `CHECK_NOTNULL` asserts that the pointer is not NULL.